LoreStudio-Charles/Virtue/README.md

 A heart once so vibrant is now deeply lost.

 On the run, with sorrow, I flee from my name,
-In the whispers of doubt, I’m engulfed in shame.
+In the whispers of doubt, I'm engulfed in shame.
 Oh, how can they see me, a murderer in guise?
 When my soul is aflame with the truth and the lies.

-Momma’s love in my spirit, a beacon so bright,
+Momma's love in my spirit, a beacon so bright,
 Guiding me home through the treacherous night.
 I yearn to unveil the innocence within,
-To show the world’s judgment is where I begin.
+To show the world's judgment is where I begin.

 Alone in the shadows, I seek to restore,
 The honor that lives behind my closed door.
-For in the heart’s twilight, the truth holds its light,
+For in the heart's twilight, the truth holds its light,
 And I am not what they claim in their fright.
 #### Starting Skills
 Knife, Bow, Hide, Sneak